Billcypher6/LightBulb-browser/README.md

-UNDER CONSTUCTION
+# UNDER CONSTUCTION

 Lightbulb browser is a fork of R3dfox made specifically for Windows Vista, 7, and 8 compatibility.

+**Project is paused.
+It will be work on later.**